Australian dollar: Determinants of value

-In 2016, the Australian dollar was the fifth most traded currency in world foreign exchange markets, accounting for 6.9% of the world's daily share (down from 8.6% in 2013) behind the United States dollar, the euro, the Japanese yen and the pound sterling.
+In 2025, the Australian dollar was the seventh most traded currency in world foreign exchange markets, accounting for 6.1% of the world's daily share (down from 6.4% in 2022) behind the United States dollar, the euro, the Japanese yen, the pound sterling, Renminbi, and Swiss franc.

 The Australian dollar is popular with currency traders, because of the comparatively high interest rates in Australia, the relative freedom of the foreign exchange market from government intervention, the general stability of Australia's economy and political system, and the prevailing view that the Australian dollar offers diversification benefits in a portfolio containing the major world currencies, especially because of its greater exposure to Asian economies and the commodities cycle.

 Economists posit that commodity prices are the dominant driver of the Australian dollar, and this means changes in exchange rates of the Australian dollar occur in ways opposite to many other currencies.
 For decades, Australia's balance of trade has depended primarily upon commodity exports such as minerals and agricultural products.
 This means the Australian dollar varies significantly during the business cycle, rallying during global booms as Australia exports raw materials, and falling during recessions as mineral prices slump or when domestic spending overshadows the export earnings outlook.
 This movement is in the opposite direction to other reserve currencies, which tend to be stronger during market slumps as traders move value from falling stocks into cash.

 The Australian dollar is a reserve currency and one of the most traded currencies in the world.
 Other factors in its popularity include a relative lack of central bank intervention, and general stability of the Australian economy and government.
 In January 2011 at the World Economic Forum in Davos, Switzerland, Alexey Ulyukaev announced that the Central Bank of Russia would begin keeping Australian dollar reserves.